-I had seen an Aikido demo at Trinity College (quite a few years before) and had read a little about it, however what I saw going on in this dojo did not look like any Aikido I had ever seen before...
-I mean, people were being hit in the face and thrown hard.
-I had thought Aikido was gentle and flowing... what was going on!
+I had seen an Aikido demo in Trinity College, Dublin (quite a few years before) and had read a little about it, however what I saw going on in this dojo did not look like any Aikido I had ever seen before... people were being hit in the face and thrown quite hard.
+I had thought Aikido was a gentle and flowing art... what was going on!

-Joining an adult class on the following week, I looked around and nearly everyone in the dojo was bigger and younger (although maybe not as good looking) and appearing very serious in their judo gi waiting for class to begin.
+Joining the adult class the following week, I looked around and nearly everyone on the mat was bigger and younger (although maybe not as good looking) and appearing very serious in their judo dogi waiting for class to begin.

-While I had trained in traditional Karate (Wado Ryu) and kickboxing in my college years, football had become my passion after I graduated.
+While I had trained in traditional Karate (Wado Ryu) and competitive kickboxing in my college years, football had become my passion after I graduated.
 Recurring injuries were now bringing that to an end.
 I had wanted to return to the martial arts for some time, however I was now much older, married, with two young daughters, a business to run and little enough spare time.
 Was I crazy?
-My heart rate was certainly up a bit and I hoped I was not showing any outward anxiety, nonetheless, I had taken the first step on my new journey by walking onto the mat on that first class.
+My heart rate was certainly up a bit and I hoped I was not showing any outward anxiety.
+Importantly I had taken the first step on a new budo journey.

 Despite a reasonable level of fitness walking in, I was not used to the constant ukemi and had lost a good bit of flexibility over the years from playing regular football.
 In truth there were many nights I drove home in those early months barely able to move.

 For the first couple of months, I attended beginners class twice a week, and during those early days I don't think I endeared myself to my fellow classmates, as, due to ineptitude, tagged one or two with over exuberant atemi or poorly attempted waza. ....
-I suppose I was not the only one going home sore from time to time... sincere apologies: Sinead, Ruth, Darren, Karen, Emer, Pam, Eric, Ken, John, Jim.
+I suppose I was not the only one going home sore from time to time... apologies: Sinead, Ruth, Darryl, Karen, Emer, Pam, Eric, Ken, John and Jim.

-I remember my first grading as though it were yesterday.
+I remember my first grading as clearly.
 I was very nervous.
-I had forgotten the feeling of performance anxiety that can occur under such close and personal scrutiny.
-At its conclusion, though, one of the grading panel commented "He reminds me of a young Keith McClean at his first grading".
-I was chuffed to receive such high praise, until I realised later that it was in fact a damning criticism, as apparently Sensei McClean was as unyielding and rigid as an iron bar as a beginner.
+I had forgotten the feeling of performance anxiety that can occur under such close scrutiny.
+At its conclusion, one of the grading panel commented; "He reminds me of a young Keith McClean at his first grading".
+I was chuffed to receive such high praise, until I discovered later that it was in fact a damning criticism, as it would seem Sensei McClean was as unyielding and rigid as an iron bar as a beginner.

 Not too long after that, it was announced that our club would be competing in it's very first competition and that additional training sessions would be scheduled for those competing.
 I had to earn the additional coaching and so, signed myself up to compete in the ETAN European Championships (Antwerp) in Junnahon, Goshin-no-kata and individual randori.
 Looking back on it now, it was an optimistic endeavour as a 4th kyu with no skills or experience, but I was on a mission.